Merging maths and music in an accounting firm

-Polay + Clark also offers students an internship at the business to learn what the music industry offers before they commit for the long haul.
+Through Polay + Clark, university students are offered an internship at the business to learn what the music industry offers before they commit to the long term.

 After returning to UGA to speak at a music business class, three or four people approached Tate to say how his talk had inspired them.
 But Tate worries he isn’t going far enough.

 “It’s really cool,” says Tate.
-“But what about all the other kids that I don’t get in front of, and don’t realize what’s out there?
-I don’t want them ending up in that job I interviewed for.”
+“But what about all the other kids that I don’t get in front of, and don’t realise what’s out there?
+I don’t want them ending up in that brokerage job I interviewed for.”